 Implantation failure refers to the inability to achieve pregnancy because the embryo, once fertilized by the union of egg and sperm, fails to adhere to the uterine wall to form the gestational sac.

-On the other hand, it is more common to speak of implantation failure in an in vitro fertilization (IVF) treatment when, after several embryo transfers, the result is always negative.
+Also, it is more common to speak of implantation failure in an in vitro fertilization (IVF) treatment when, after several embryo transfers, the result is always negative.

 The different sections of this article have been assembled into the following table of contents.